 A savage epithet shattered the silence.
 She blinked at the door above her.

 The door.
 A rational part of her understood that the coach had fallen to its side, and that she lay with legs spread, hat askew, and skirts askance, in a most unladylike position.

 “By Gawd, now look at what you went and did.”
 Outside, Cookie’s voice grated with horror and dismay.
 He pounded on the rig’s undercarriage.
 “Sonnie?
 Miss Sonnie?
 Oh, Gawd, you all right?”

 “We gotta git her out!”
 Stick rasped.

-“Git over here, you sons of bitches, and help us.
+“Git over here, you liver-bellied dogs, and help us.
 We got a woman inside, and she could be dead!”
 Cookie yelled.

-Sonnie’s mouth moved.
-She wanted to reassure him nothing was broken, that she was only bruised, that if they could just give her a few moments to catch her breath and tattered composure–.
+Sonnie’s mouth moved to reassure him nothing was broken, that she was only bruised, that if they could just give her a few moments to catch her breath and tattered composure–

-The door flung open; her edition of Special Report on Diseases of Cattle slid out.
+The door flung open; her edition of Special Report on Diseases of Cattle dropped out.
 Breathing heavily, Cookie appeared in the opening with Stick craning over his gray head.

 “She’s alive!
 Thank the good heavens!”

 “Come on, honey.
 Me and Stick’ll help you out.
 You okay?”